-If the cryptocurrency asset class is to mature into a well-respected and stable investment proposition it will likely need to acquire some of the hallmarks of other, more traditional, asset classes.
+If cryptocurrency is to mature into a well-respected and stable asset class it will likely need to acquire some of the hallmarks of other, more traditional, asset classes.

-These household stock exchanges not only provide investors with reputable services for trading equities and Exchange Traded Funds, but they also provide useful market indices to help investors measure performance.
-Typically these indices are defined by value (market cap) or by industry sector - but all serve that one core purpose of providing a yardstick against which individual or portfolio performance can be measured.
+Typically these market indices are defined by value (market capitalisation) or by industry sector - but all market indices serve that one core purpose of providing a yardstick against which individual or portfolio performance can be measured.

-Coinbase, Binance, Bittrex, Bithumb are a few that come to mind, but there are many more out there.
-Some are global, some regional, but all provide much-needed liquidity and a platform for investors to trade.
-These exchanges are starting to become brands in their own right, which inevitably leads to publicity - the good and the bad - and over time will exert an increased ability to influence the wider market and, in particular, the individual investor.
+Some are global, some regional - but all provide a centralised point of exchange, generating much-needed liquidity for traders to trade.
+Crypto exchanges are starting to become brands in their own right, which inevitably leads to publicity - the good and the bad - and over time they will begin to exert an increased ability to influence the wider market and, in particular, the individual trader and investor.

-As time passes and the crypto markets mature, natural selection will take hold.
-Some exchanges will continue to proposer - those that offer reliable, secure, transparent and fairly-priced services - and others will fall away - those that, well, don't.
-It's likely that there will be a consolidation over time.
+As time passes, and the crypto markets mature, natural selection will take hold.
+Some exchanges will continue to proposer - those that offer reliable, secure, transparent and fairly-priced crypto trading and staking services.
+Others will fall away - those that, well, don't.
+It is likely that there will be a consolidation of crypto exchanges over time.

-**Measuring investment performance is vital and therefore understanding how to do this is a critical skill for any investor.
-We explore this issue in more detail separately here: Alpha - can you beat the market?**
+Measuring the performance of your investments is vital, and therefore understanding how to do this is a critical skill for any investor.
+We explore this issue in more detail separately in a separate BullsEye Insights blog: Alpha - can you beat the market?

 Common Types of Stock Market Indices

 A capitalisation-weighted index takes the individual components and 'weighs' them according to their total market capitalisation.
 The 'larger' components carry higher percentage weightings, while the smaller components have lower weights.